DevFactoryCH/block/README.md

 #Block

-This package allows you to create block and place predefined presets, and store them in your Laravel public folder to serve them up without generating them on each page load.
+This package allows you to create block and choose the position of the block where you need it.

 ## Installation

-Using Composer, edit your `composer.json` file to require `devfactory/imagecache`.
+Using Composer, edit your `composer.json` file to require `devfactory/block`.

   "require": {
     "devfactory/block": "dev-master"